BonsaiDen/JavaScript-Garden/doc/hasownproperty.md

     foo.hasOwnProperty('goo'); // true

 As you can see, only `hasOwnProperty` gives the correct and expected result.
-`hasOwnProperty` is of essential use when iterating over the properties of any `Object`, since there's no other way to exclude things that are not defined on the object **itself** but rather somewhere on its prototype chain.
+`hasOwnProperty` essential when iterating over the properties of any `Object`, since there's no other way to exclude things that are not defined on the object **itself** but rather somewhere on its prototype chain.